 Website QEII National Trust

-- Contribute to conservation on private land within the Tararua
+- Contribute to conservation on private land within the Manawatu-Whanganui region

-QEII is an independent charitable trust that partners with private landowners to protect sites on their land with covenants.
-A covenant is an agreement between us and a landowner to protect land forever.
+We are an independent charitable organisation that partners with private landowners to protect sites on their land with covenants.
+A covenant is an agreement between QEII and a landowner to protect land forever.
 The landowner continues to own and manage the protected land, and the covenant and protection stays on the land, even when the property is sold to a new owner.

 You must be legally entitled to work in New Zealand to apply.